SEKOIA-IO/documentation/_shared_content/develop/guides/playbook_modules/quick_start.md

 The action has been registered between the creation of the module and the call running it.
 The first arguments of `module.register` is our action class and the second is the `docker_parameter` that was specified in our action's manifest.

-That it!
+That's it!
 Now we have a module containing our action and ready to run !